 A single screen excerpt is being screened as part of Vessels of Water, a special event at Queen Mary University, 6pm on 7th May.

 CONTACT TO ATTEND: REBECCA.E.MARSHALL@GMAIL.COM

 Sunday May 2013, 12pm

 London Sci-Fi Festival

 Really enjoyed taking part in this event where I presented a talk about how new technology tries – and sometimes fails – to emulate unadorned human vision.

 PhD Scholarship: A Hundred Parts, A Hundred Faces

-Awarded a three year practice based PhD scholarship in film with Exeter University and The London Film School, commencing September 2013.
+Awarded a three-year practice-based PhD scholarship in film, with Exeter University and The London Film School .

-The first part of this project has been awarded funding by The Arts Council UK and will be formed of six moving image works:
+The first part of ‘A Hundred Parts, A Hundred Faces’ has been awarded funding by The Arts Council UK and will be formed of six moving image works: